penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-30-turing/index.md

 In the immediate short-term future I'm going to mostly take a break from Julia, not least because I feel quite burnt out from the past few weeks.

-As I said above I'm probably not going to vanish completely!
+As I said above, though, I'm probably not going to vanish completely!
 I'll probably still be around to answer questions and stuff about Turing.
 And as I said above, I've really enjoyed working with the Julia community and its people.
 You are more than welcome to tag me on GitHub or Slack, and I'll do my best to respond.